tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 If  you master S skils, your grade will be 20+5*S.  That is I'll give you 20 points for free and then each skill is worth 5 points.

 ---

+### Lesson 11 Tue 6/24/25
+We begin by reviewing how to succeed in this class (as all work has to be submitted by 7/3 before midnight).

 Our goal for this week is show how to use an AI to develop a simple key/value store (like async storage) in the cloud and to access it from a ReactNative App.
 We will use the Free Tier of the MongoDB Atlas site for the database